fscorrupt/LethalCompanyModder/README.md

 #### Upgrade

 If you need to upgrade your mods, re-run the script with the `Upgrade` parameter.
+If `BepInEx` Folder is detected without the Upgrade Switch, it will automatically switch to Upgrade Mode.

 ```powershell
 & .\LethalCompanyModder.ps1 -Upgrade